Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Why choose these models

-• You need a guest solution that doesn’t require a bed frame
+• You need a guest bed that does not require a frame.

 Pro Tips for MAXYOYO Mattress

-• Give compressed products enough time to regain loft before judging feel.
+• Let compressed products regain loft before judging the feel.

-• If you fold the tri-fold often, fold gently along intended seams to reduce long-term stress.
+• Fold the tri-fold along its intended seams to reduce long-term stress.

 FAQs